knapsu/plex-media-player-appimage/README.md

 This repository automates building Linux AppImage packages for Plex Media Player application.

-Packages for x64 architecture (64-bit AMD or Intel processors) are built daily and can be downloaded from https://knapsu.eu/plex/.
+Packages can be downloaded from https://knapsu.eu/plex/ site.

 ## Plex Media Player